What is Waldenstrom macroglobulinemia?

 - Throughout body systems like the digestive system and respiratory system

 Lymphocytes (lymph cells) are the main cells of lymphoid tissue.
 There are 2 main types of lymphocytes:

 - B lymphocytes (B cells) respond to an infection by changing into a different type of cell called a plasma cell.
 Plasma cells make proteins called antibodies (also called immunoglobulins) that help the body attack and kill disease-causing germs like bacteria.

-- T lymphocytes (T cells) help direct immune responses, but they also can directly kill invading germs.
+- T lymphocytes (T cells) help direct immune responses, but they also can kill invading germs directly.

 The WM cells grow mainly in the bone marrow, where they can crowd out the normal cells that make the different types of blood cells.
 This can lead to low levels of red blood cells (called anemia), which can make people feel tired and weak.
 It can also cause low numbers of white blood cells, which makes it hard for the body to fight infection.
 The numbers of platelets in the blood can also drop, leading to increased bleeding and bruising.

 Lymphoma cells can also grow in organs like the liver and spleen, causing these organs to swell and leading to abdominal pain.
-(For more on the symptoms of WM, see the section “How is Waldenstrom macroglobulinemia diagnosed?”)
+(For more on the symptoms of WM, see the section “Signs and symptoms of Waldenstrom macroglobulinemia.”)

 Last Revised: 10/21/2014